across the world

 Maji Tharpe, Principal Consultant of MAJI, LLC

 “Data strikes” can result when the frustration/trust level from data entry spikes and can negatively impact company profits, staff morale, and client satisfaction.
 What are the 3 signs of a “data strike”?
 First, if you are listening, you will hear frequent, blunt, and open team complaints.
 Second, if you are watching, you will see occlusions developing in the process flow.
 Third, if you can get the inside scoop, you will be alerted that in order to meet their outcomes, the staff is risking data loss and cyber-attacks through renegade redirection of data input into unapproved systems.
 To avoid these costly “data strikes” and create seamless data entry processes, begin soliciting the expertise of the key users early in the planning and design phases.

 10. Create Control Management Excel Sheet for Data

 Syed Ali, Digital Marketer Film Jackets

-To make data entry easy and simple, create a control management excel sheet.
-It helps keep everything in the record like numbers, person name, company, etc. Create columns for each number and alphabetic in a spreadsheet.
-Ensure to save your file in a format that it can be opened on any device.
+To make data entry easy and simple, create a control management Excel sheet.
+It helps keep everything in the record, like numbers, person names, companies, etc. Create columns for each number and alphabetic in a spreadsheet.
+Ensure to save your file in a format that can be opened on any device.

 But, this process costs more to every industry.
 On the other side, businesses can also opt for another option, i.e., outsourcing.
 If you are looking for the best solution to manage your data entry process in a faster, cheaper, and better way, contact Cognessol at +1 646 688 2821 or drop an email at [email protected].